 Mont Gelè is a very popular mountain both for mountaineers and skiers.
-The standard route from the Colle di Mont Gelé is a classic and interesting itinerary with low difficult.
-On Colle di Mont Gelé two different itineraries converge, in fact Mont Gelè can be climbed both from Comba di Crete Seche (via Refuge Crete Seche) and from Conca di By (via Bivacco Regondi-Gavazzi).
-Both routes are good for mountaineering and ski-mountaineering, but at the current state this itinerary it is more suitable for summer ascents than the itinerary from the Regondi Bivouac.
+The Normal route from the Colle di Mont Gelé is a classic and interesting itinerary with low difficulties.
+On Colle di Mont Gelé two different itineraries converge, in fact Mont Gelè can be climbed both from Comba di Crete Seche (via the Refuge Crete Seche) and from Conca di By (via Bivacco Regondi-Gavazzi).
+Both routes are good for mountaineering and ski-mountaineering, but at the current state the itinerary described in this page is more suitable for summer ascents than the itinerary from the Bivacco Regondi.

 To climb the Normal route starting from Ruz you must take the Valpelline.

 Road Access to Valpelline